moalimir/notion-equation/README.md

 ## Attribution

 This project is based on [Noeqtion](https://github.com/voidCounter/noeqtion), originally created by [voidCounter/Rohit](https://github.com/voidCounter).
 The original project and contributors remain credited in Git history and [NOTICE.md](NOTICE.md).

-Notion Equation is an independent project and is not affiliated with, endorsed by, or sponsored by Notion Labs, Inc.